mhosseinf/Module12_Challenge_nosql/README.md

 # Module12_Challenge_nosql

-# Importing Data into the uk_food Database
+# This repository contains 2 Jupyter Notebook codes.
+This README provides an overview of the code and its functionalities.

-This repository contains Python code to import data from the "establishments.json" file into the "uk_food" database.
+# The 1st code imports data from the "establishments.json" file into the "uk_food" database.
 The data is stored in the "establishments" collection.
-This README provides an overview of the code and its functionalities.

-## Part 1: Database and Jupyter Notebook Setup
+## Database Setup

-I set up the necessary dependencies in this part and established a connection to the MongoDB database.
+I imported data, set up the necessary dependencies in this part, and established a connection to the MongoDB database.
+Here is the associated code to import data:

+mongoimport --type json -d uk_food -c establishments --drop --jsonArray --file establishments.json

 ### Import Dependencies

 I import essential dependencies to work with MongoDB and handle data efficiently.
 These dependencies include:
 - `pymongo`: The MongoDB Python driver for connecting to and interacting with the database.
 - `pprint`: A library to pretty print data structures for better readability.

-### Import data from JSON file in the Resource folder

-mongoimport --type json -d uk_food -c establishments --drop --jsonArray --file establishments.json

 ### Create an Instance of MongoClient